brianli-code/brianli-code/README.md

 ###  👨🏻‍💻  About Me

-- 👨‍🎓 First-year computer science major at UC Davis
+- 👨‍🎓 Second-year computer science major at UC Davis
 - 💻 Familiar with C, C++, HTML, CSS, and JavaScript
-- :open_book: Currently learning React and Python
+- :open_book: Currently learning React, Python, TypeScript, and more!
 - 🌉 Based in San Francisco